Unikernel-Systems/unikernel.org/blog/_posts/2017-08-01-the-search-for-the-killer-app-of-unikernels.md

 ![Steam engine]({{BASE_PATH}}/images/steam_engine.jpg)

 The situration with unikernels is similar.
-We have this new thing and to some extent we're using it to replace some genereal purpose operating system workload.
+We have this new thing and to some extent we're using it to replace some general purpose operating system workloads.
 But we're still very much limited by how we think about operating systems and computers.

 Unikernels are radically different.
 Naturally the question of the killer app has come up on a number of occasions.
-As unikernels are quite different from the dominant operating systems of today it isn’t as easy to spot what the killer application for Unikernels will be.
-Here I’ll try to answer why this is hard.
+As unikernels are quite different from the dominant operating systems of today it isn’t as easy to spot what it will be.
+Here I’ll try to answer why it's hard to spot the killer app.

 ## Defining characteristics of Unikernels